claretubs/pands-problem-sheet/README.md

 ### ***Week 06 - Squareroot***
 >Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.

 This program required many hours of research.
-In order to make the program, it was vital to learn how [Newtons Method](https://www.geeksforgeeks.org/find-root-of-a-number-using-newtons-method/) worked.
+In order to make the program, it was vital to learn how [Newtons Method](https://calcworkshop.com/derivatives/newtons-method/) worked.
 Once this method was understood, it was just a matter of implementing mathemathical formulas.

-To ensure the input is a postive number, a *while* lopp is incorporated into the program.
+To ensure the input is a postive number, a *while* loop is incorporated into the program.
 If the number entered was zero or less, an error pops up informing the user they need to try again with a postive value.
 It is important to remember that the input value must be a float value.

 The funtion was created using the key word *sqrt()*.
+To start this function, an intial guess (which is reasonably close to the true root) is assigned to the variable *x*.
+The intial guess is equal to the value entered by the user for the first iteration.
+[Newtons Method](https://www.geeksforgeeks.org/find-root-of-a-number-using-newtons-method/) is an iterative process, therefore, a *while* loop is necessary in the function.
+In order to count the iterations in the *while* loop, the *count* is initially set to zero.
+The *while* loop checks for one codition of convergance while the *if* statement checks for one other condition of convergance.
+The value *1e-9* was used in order to get as close as possible to zero.
+After the *if* statement the root is updated in the variable *x* and the iteration begins again.
+This process continues until the conditions are no longer true, and the function returns the value of the root.
+The value is rounded to one decimal place.

 <details>
            <summary>User point of view</summary>